-One of the best ways to clear cache on Windows is by taking the assistance of Stellar BitRaser.
-As a highly efficient tool, it can be used to remove your system traces, applications, Internet activities and more.
-It provides a permanent removal of your system’s data files as well.
-BitRaser for file is a useful tool that is sure to come handy on numerous occasions.
+One of the best ways to clear the cache on Windows is by taking the assistance of Stellar BitRaser.
+As a highly efficient tool, it can be used to remove your system traces, applications, Internet activities, and more.
+It provides permanent removal of your system’s data files as well.
+BitRaser for the file is a useful tool that is sure to come handy on numerous occasions.
 Here are some of its major features.

 Step 1: Download and launch BitRaser on your Windows system.